-2.2 Exhaust filtration: (Constructed within the Autoclave)
+2.2 Exhaust filtration:

 If levels of containment of effluent greater than those described above are required it is possible to fit an exhaust filtration system.
 In such cases all deliberate discharge from the autoclave vessel is passed through a filter with a validated absolute removal capability to particles sizes of 0.01 microns in gas, and 0.2 microns in liquid.

 Depending on specification filter mediums are either of the sintered borosilicate glass or PTFE membrane types.
-Any condensate forming in the pipework leading to the filter is held within a sealed containment unit, and is then returned to the vessel for sterilization during the next cycle.
+The filter is either mounted inside the autoclave chamber or in a sealed housing outside the autoclave chamber.